2025 World Figure Skating Championships: Pairs

 Riku Miura and Ryuichi Kihara of Japan won their second World Championship title.
 Having established a small lead in the short program, they lost points in their free skate due to stumbles on their side-by-side triple toe loop-double Axel jump combination, but ultimately won the World Championship title by 0.71 points.
-Miura and Kihara's margin of victory was the second shortest margin in the history of the pairs event, behind only Aljona Savchenko and Robin Szolkowy of Germany in 2012.
+Miura and Kihara's margin of victory was the second narrowest margin in the history of the pairs event, behind only Aljona Savchenko and Robin Szolkowy of Germany in 2012.

 Minerva Fabienne Hase and Nikita Volodin of Germany finished in second place.
-Placing third in the short program, both of them felt the routine was not their best, felt they held back a bit too much, and did not skate as close together as they should have.
+Placing third in the short program, both of them felt the routine was not their best; they felt they had held back a bit too much, and had not skated as close together as they should have.
 They produced the highest-scoring free skate of the event, setting a new personal best score.
 After the free skate, Hase stated, "For one second, we hoped it would be enough, but we did everything in this free skate, and we cannot be ashamed or regret that we held back."
 After finishing second in the short program, Sara Conti and Niccolò Macii of Italy were able to finish third overall.
-They had the third best free skate of the evening, a feat Conti felt was impressive considering they had to follow Hase and Volodin's near-perfect performance.
+They had the third-best free skate of the evening, a feat Conti felt was impressive considering they had to follow Hase and Volodin's near-perfect performance.

 Defending World Champions, Deanna Stellato-Dudek and Maxime Deschamps of Canada, finished in fifth place overall.
-After a disappointing seventh place finish in the short program, their free skate moved them up, with Stellato-Dudek admitting that they had nothing to lose: "We were so far behind after the short program, all we could do was give it our all and that’s what we did.”
+After a disappointing seventh-place finish in the short program, their free skate moved them up, with Stellato-Dudek admitting that they had nothing to lose: "We were so far behind after the short program, all we could do was give it our all and that's what we did."
 Stellato-Dudek also discussed the pressure they felt to defend their world title, stating that "being the returning champion has been so difficult.
 You're expected to win, you're asked about it every time.
 It's just been a new learning experience.
 I think I'm better at the chase, because I love it."